Clubs and Activities

 eSports James Berry

-Flourish Gracie Aponte-Hart Flourish is a student led empowerment program, designed to equip female students with information and prepare them for a future in global leadership.
+Flourish Brianna Green Flourish is a student-led empowerment program, designed to equip female students with information and prepare them for a future in global leadership.
 Flourish members work together to make an impact in their schools, community, and the world by social entrepreneurship, service projects and much more.
 Members also learn valuable skills, addressing topics such as self-discovery, positive relationships and health and wellness.

 Forensics Speech Christel Stanley Members recite poetry, read children's stories, make up their own speech, and generally like being in front of an audience, similar to drama without the props; meetings average twice a month; Forensics Tournaments are held with regional high schools from October to April.